-Whilst at College, you will be exposed to many new people, groups and ideas.
+Whilst at university, you will be exposed to many new people, groups and ideas.
 You will want to keep an open mind, but you need to be aware that everyone who appears friendly is not necessarily a friend.

 There are many positive faith gropus - however occasionally groups with negative, unhelpful agendas try to recruit on campus.
-Campus is open, College cannot monitor every meeting, so beware of unauthorised group who try to reach out to you through meetings, parties, study sessions, and other activities.
+Campus is open, we cannot monitor every meeting, so beware of unauthorised group who try to reach out to you through meetings, parties, study sessions, and other activities.
 Some times 'friendships' are formed which inevitably lead to unsponsored or unidentified group meetings or activities.
 These informal unidentified meetings or activities are the primary means of recruitment.
 You should always know who is sponsoring a meeting / activity and what materials will be used.
 Beware if involvement that began slowly with just a few commitments to social events leads to increasingly insistent demands on your time.

 When are students vulnerable to recruitment by such a group?